 Artur Dubrawski is a Research Professor at Carnegie Mellon University Robotics Institute where he directs the Auton Lab, a group of over 80 members focusing on fundamental and applied studies into machine learning.
 He investigates intelligent systems that work, are useful and impactful, and studies the ways to design, build and deploy them in practice.
 For three decades his work has been driven by real-world applications of artificial intelligence in a range of areas including public health, food safety, health informatics, clinical medicine, intelligence, law enforcement, health of equipment, and nuclear safety.
 Dr. Dubrawski combines academic and real-world experience having served in executive and research lead roles in the high-tech industry.

-Vlimant is a research staff in the Physics Mathematic and Astronomy department at the California Institute of Technology.
-Vlimant holds a Master in Quantum Mechanics from Ecole Normal Superieure of Paris and a Ph.
+Jean-Roch Vlimant is a research staff member in the Physics Mathematic and Astronomy department at the California Institute of Technology.
+Dr. Vlimant holds a Master in Quantum Mechanics from Ecole Normal Superieure of Paris and a Ph.
 D. in particle physics from the Pierre et Marie Curie University.
-Vlimant is taking leading roles in the High Energy Physics community effort of developing deep learning and quantum computing applications for particle physics.
+Dr. Vlimant is taking leading roles in the High Energy Physics community effort of developing deep learning and quantum computing applications for particle physics.
 In addition, he is actively involved with activities at the CERN, the Compact Muon Solenoid collaboration, and high-performance computing facilities worldwide.

 SC2: Fast timing detectors: materials and readout

 SC 2 : “Fast timing detectors: materials and readout”

 Date/time/venue: Saturday 31.
 October 2020 at 8.30 AM- 12.30 PM ET – Marina Ballroom 2